tommy-iasia/ScriptableNetworkTest/README.md

 Afterwards, you will see the client connects to server and run the script.

-> Usually, server and client being in different machines, adjust the IP accordingly.
+> Usually, server and client being in different machines, change the IP and port from *127.0.0.1:34500* to your needed address.

 ## Script
 ````